On the canonical bundle formula in positive characteristic: Introduction

-As a corollary, we get the canonical bundle formula in the $f$-trivial case in a similar way as in \cite[theorem 1.3]{positivity}. \begin{theorem} (see theorem \ref{t-ftrivial}) Assume the LMMP and the existence of log resolutions in dimension $\leq n$.
-Let $f\colon X \rightarrow Z$ be a fibration from a normal projective variety $X$ of dimension $n$ onto a curve $Z$ and $(X/Z, B)$ a GGLC pair associated with it over a perfect field of characteristic $p>2$.
-Assume also that $K_X+B \sim_{\Q} f^*L_Z$ for some line bundle $L_Z$ on $Z$ and that $(X, B)$ is log canonical.
-Then, $M_X = f^*M_Z$ is nef. \end{theorem} The proof uses log resolutions and the LMMP to reduce to the case where $(X/Z,B)$ satisfies property $(\ast)$ and is $f$-trivial.
-The conclusion then follows from the previous results.
+As a corollary of the main result \autoref{t-goal_intro}, we obtain a canonical bundle formula in the $K$-trivial case in a manner similar to \cite[Theorem 1.3]{positivity}.

+\begin{theorem}[see \autoref{t-ftrivial}] Assume the log MMP, inversion of adjunction and the existence of log resolutions in dimension up to $n$.
+Let $f\colon X \rightarrow Z$ be a fibration from a normal projective $\Q$-factorial variety $X$ of dimension $n$ onto a normal projective curve $Z$ defined over a perfect field of characteristic $p>2$, and let $(X, B)$ be a dlt pair with $B \geq 0$ such that the pair induced on a general fibre is log canonical.
+Assume that $K_X+B \sim_{\Q} f^*L$ for some $\Q$-Cartier $\Q$-divisor $L$ on $Z$.
+Let $M_Z:= L-(K_Z+B_Z)$, where $B_Z$ is the discriminant part of $(X/Z, B)$.
+Then, $M_Z$ is nef. \end{theorem}

-If $X$ is a threefold over a perfect field of characteristic $p>5$, we know the existence of log resolutions and that we can run the LMMP for log canonical pairs (see \cite{HX}, \cite{Bir}, \cite{BW} and \cite{MMPlc}), so we obtain the following corollary.
+If $X$ is a threefold over an algebraically closed field of characteristic $p>5$, we know the existence of log resolutions and that we can run the MMP for log canonical pairs, so we obtain the following corollary.

-\begin{corollary} (see corollary \ref{c-3folds}) Let $f\colon X \rightarrow Z$ be a fibration from a normal projective variety $X$ of dimension $3$ onto a curve $Z$ and $(X/Z, B)$ a GGLC pair associated with it over a perfect field of characteristic $p>5$.
-Let $B$ be an effective $\Q$-divisor on $X$ such that $(X,B)$ is a log canonical pair.
+\begin{corollary}[see \autoref{c-3folds}] Let $f\colon X \rightarrow Z$ be a fibration from a normal projective $\Q$-factorial variety $X$ of dimension $3$ onto a normal projective curve $Z$ over an algebraically closed field of characteristic $p>5$.
+Let $(X, B)$ be a dlt pair with $B \geq 0$ and such that the pair induced on a general fibre is log canonical.
 Suppose that $K_X+B$ is $f$-nef.
-Then, there exist a pair $(Y, C)$ satisfying property $(\ast)$ and a commutative diagram
+Then, there exist a pair $(Y, C)$ which satisfies {Property $(\ast)$}, with $C \geq 0$, and a commutative diagram